-Cluster analysis has been successfully applied to various dynamical systems in order to extract the organized states of climate networks.
-For example, this technique has been used to define atmospheric weather states by identifying cloud regimes (Jakob and Tselioudis, 2003; Rossow et al., 2005; Williams and Webb, 2009; Bodas-Salcedo et al., 2014; Oreopoulos et al., 2016).
-Bankert and Solbrig (2015) were able to extract a three-dimensional cloud representation from cluster analysis.
-This technique has also been used to characterize water types in lakes (Trochta et al., 2015), hydraulic habitat composition in rivers (Hugue et al., 2015), phenology patterns in forests (Mills et al., 2011), solar variability (Zagouras et al., 2013), ENSO phenomena (Radebach et al., 2013), and regions with characteristic hydrological response (Halverson and Fleming, 2014), among many other applications.
+Traditional methods of univariate analysis, such as principal component analysis or spectral decomposition, cannot fully describe important physical states of the climate system or adequately detect change (Hoffman et al. 2011) because these methods neglect interactions between state variables as well as spatial and temporal co-variability.
+In contrast, cluster analysis has been successfully applied to various dynamical systems in order to extract the organized states and detect change as well as in novel applications of model-data intercomparison (Hoffman et al, 2008).
+For example, this technique has been used to define atmospheric weather states by identifying cloud regimes (Jakob and Tselioudis, 2003; Rossow et al., 2005; Williams and Webb, 2009; Tselioudis et al., 2013; Bodas-Salcedo et al., 2014; Oreopoulos et al., 2016).
+Bankert and Solbrig (2015) were able to extract a three-dimensional cloud representation using cluster analysis.
+This technique has also been used to characterize water types in lakes (Trochta et al., 2014), hydraulic habitat composition in rivers (Hugue et al., 2015), phenology patterns in forests (Trans Mills et al., 2011), solar variability (Zagouras et al., 2012), ENSO phenomena (Radebach et al., 2013), and regions with characteristic hydrological response (Halverson and Fleming, 2014), among many other applications.

 Beyond identifying regimes, cluster analysis can be useful in model assessment applications, like that of Wood et al. 2015, which used weather states derived from cluster analysis for process studies, satellite calibration, and model evaluation.
-To our knowledge, the ocean carbon cycle has not yet been evaluated using this technique.
+Both regime identification and model evaluation are the focus of the cluster analysis presented in this paper as well.

+Elsewhere in ocean carbon cycle science, clustering-type methods (self-organizing maps and neural networks) have been used to build reconstructions or as regression analysis alternatives for surface ocean pCO2 (Lefevre et al., 2005; Telszewski et al., 2009; Sasse et al., 2013; Landschützer et al., 2013, 2014; Nakaoka et al., 2013).
+Unlike these studies, here we seek to obtain the co-variability maps and conditions of different ocean related variables and understand where, why and how they change.

+Other non-statistical studies, but similar in concept to multivariate regime identification, have focused more on larger scale geographic variations (Fay and McKinley, 2014; Trochta et al., 2015) than on the regional aspects of the ocean biogeochemistry and its interaction with physical circulation like in the western boundary current regions, in the upwelling zones on the eastern boundaries, and in the eddying field.